-Modena (pronounced: Mo-den-a) is an Italian town of approximately 185,973 inhabitants.
+Modena (pronounced Mo-den-a) is an Italian town of approximately 185,973 inhabitants.
 It is located south of Parma and north of Bologna on the same train line and stands at the heart of Italy’s breadbasket, the central region of Emilia-Romagna.

-We had a great day walking around this town.
-Each town we visit, the first thing we do is go to the Tourist Information or “TI” spot where we can pick up a local map.
+Each town we visit, the first thing we do is go to the Tourist Information or “i” spot where we can pick up a local map.
 We have a ritual of getting the town’s map and then sitting with a cappuccino (as it’s always in the morning) and pondering the day’s events.
-We also look up a few days in advance, the main attractions we want to see of each town we are visiting.
+We also look up a few days in advance, the main attractions we want to see in each town we are visiting.